ramaseshu-Data/freshfood-ai-food-waste-analytics/README.md

 - Architecture Overview

 ---
 ## Academic Context

-This project was developed as part of the **Socio-Technical Entrepreneurship module** in the MSc Computing (Information Systems & Processes) programme at:

-**South East Technological University (SETU), Waterford, Ireland**
+This project was inspired by coursework completed during the MSc Computing (Information Systems & Processes) programme at **South East Technological University (SETU), Waterford, Ireland**.

+The concept was further expanded and documented by me from a **data analytics and reporting perspective**, focusing on predictive analytics, KPI tracking, and decision-support systems.

+## My Contribution

-I developed  the **data analytics and reporting perspective of the platform**, including:
+For this repository, I developed and documented the **data analytics and reporting perspective** of the platform, including:

-- problem analysis
+- problem analysis and business use-case framing
 - analytics-driven solution design
-- KPI definition and reporting perspective
+- KPI definition and reporting framework
-- system workflow design
+- system workflow interpretation
-- business intelligence interpretation
+- business intelligence perspective for decision-makers

 ---